databricks/terraform-provider-databricks/website/content/Resources/notebook.md

 #### - `format`:
 > **(Required)** This specifies the format of the file to be imported.
-By default, this is SOURCE.
+By default, this is SOURCE (meaning code).
 However it may be one of: SOURCE, HTML, or DBC.
 The value is case sensitive.
 SOURCE is used for deployment of, for example, Python notebooks.

 ## Attribute Reference